 There are generally two kinds of aloha shirts.
 The first is the type of shirt typically worn by local businessmen, which is printed, usually short sleeved and collared, having buttons through the full shirt.
-Another kind of aloha shirt is the pullover with button mid-way through the shirt, which is probably the most popular aloha shirt style for local businessmen.
-The second style is the silky looking aloha shirt, which was made famous by Tom Selleck in television series Magnum, P.I.
+The second style is the silky looking aloha shirt.
+Tom Selleck in television series Magnum, P.I. made it popular.
 Aloha shirts can feature anything from standard floral patterns, to more contemporary elements like logos, drinks, team names or automobiles.
 However, nature-themed prints are the more traditional versions of the aloha shirt.

 History of the Aloha Shirt

-Some of the more contemporary manufacturers are Reyn Spooner, who many considered to be the premier manufacturer of business aloha shirts today.
-The company originated from a store owner Reyn McCoullough, who opened his first business in the 1940’s in Catalina Island.
-He eventually joined forces with Spooner’s Waikiki stand in Oahu, and the team began quality shirt production.
+One of the more famous contemporary manufacturers is Reyn Spooner.
+Many considered it to be the premier manufacturer of business aloha shirts today.
+Reyn McCoullough opened his first business in the 1940’s on Catalina Island.
+He eventually joined forces with Spooner’s Waikiki stand in Oahu and the team began aloha shirt production.
 The designers received enormous praise for the intricate and unique shirt making, a trend which has continued today.
-A classic Reyn Spooner shirt is the nene goose aloha shirt Spooner shirts are high-end, ranging around $90 each.
-Other makers are old-time Hawaiian designers Kahala, and the family-owned Tori Richard, who specialize in chiffon, silk and cotton lawn material.
+A classic Reyn Spooner shirt is the nene goose aloha shirt.
+Spooner shirts are high-end costing nearly $100 each.
+Other makers are old-time Hawaiian designers Kahala and the family-owned Tori Richard, who specialize in chiffon, silk and cotton lawn material.

 Aloha Friday and Aloha Week

-It is not uncommon to see men on the mainland today, occasionally wearing aloha shirts in the work place on what is called “casual Fridays;” but this trend actually began many decades ago in Hawaii.
-In the mid 1940’s, the Chamber of Commerce of Hawaii passed a resolution allowing their employees to wear aloha shirts during the sweltering Hawaiian summers.
-Over 20 years later, the president of Hawaii Fashion Guild, Bill Foster, Sr. organized a campaign enabling men to wear aloha shirts to work on Fridays, in 1965.
-Though this campaign was implemented in 1966, just a few years later in 1970, aloha shirts became accepted for any day of the week in Hawaii.
-For the last 40 to 50 years, aloha shirts have been considered the standard business attire for men, and are worn in lieu of suits or other formal attire.
+It is not uncommon to see men on the mainland wearing aloha shirts on casual Fridays.
+However, this trend actually began many decades ago in Hawaii.
+In the 1940’s, the Chamber of Commerce of Hawaii passed a resolution allowing their employees to wear aloha shirts during the summers.
+Twenty years later, the Hawaii Fashion Guild organized a campaign promoting businessmen to wear aloha shirts on Fridays.
+A few years later, aloha shirts became the standard business attire for any day of the week in Hawaii.
+Today, aloha shirts are worn every day in Hawaii and for all occasions.